ksevindik/ksevindik.github.io/_posts/2007-03-30-run-all-testng-tests-with-just-one-click-inside-eclipse.md

+---
+layout: post
-# Run all TestNG tests with just one click inside Eclipse
+title: Run all TestNG tests with just one click inside Eclipse
+author: Kenan Sevindik
+---
 It can be a little bit annoying if you have looked around in Eclipse and tried to find a shortcut to run all of your tests using **TestNG** with one mouse click.
 One way of running **TestNG** tests is by creating a `testng.xml` file and defining tests in it.
 There are several options to define and group tests in this file, in addition to including or